selojp/NobelPrizeAnalysis/README.md

 ## Project Intro/Objective
 In this Jupyter Notebook I analyzed the Nobel Prize dataset from Kaggle.com.
-I wasn't expecting the this dataset to have duplicate values, so it was fun discovering that at the very end.
+I wasn't expecting this dataset to have duplicate values, so it was fun discovering that at the very end.

 ### Methods Used